soph-g/debugging_fizzbuzz/README.md

 - Once you know the one thing that is wrong, out of place, misspelled, or not giving you what you expect, try to fix it.

-Wisest are they who try only one thing to fix the problem.
-Faffing about trying whatever occurs to you next is a recipe for development hell.

 > You should not change the tests, only the code, in this exercise.

 ## Setup